Loop Architecture

 An architecture style that makes the agentic loop between systems the first-class unit of design.
-A loop is triggered on a schedule or event, uses one or more systems, runs its prompt, and writes back to those systems.
+A loop is triggered on a schedule or event, uses one or more systems, follows its instructions, and writes back to those systems.
 A Loop Architecture is all of your loops, mapped together.

 For example: a loop that keeps the changelog in sync with merged pull requests, or one that translates the docs to German whenever the English pages change.